pganssle-talks/chord-trainer/_posts/0000-03-01-eguchi-method.md

     <li class="fragment fade-in" data-fragment-index="1">New chords are introduced every 2 weeks</li>
     <li class="fragment fade-in" data-fragment-index="2">Do 25 identifications per session, <u>5 sessions per day</u></li>
     <li class="fragment fade-in" data-fragment-index="4">When all chords are learned, scale back sessions to maintain 100% accuracy, continue until aged 9</li>

+Notes:

+Which brings us to the method.
+The paper refers to it as Eguchi's method, and it is described fairly well in the paper, and better in this book — which is written in Japanese, and which I only have a partially translated copy of.

+It works by taking a number of chords and associating them with colored flags.
+You introduce the chords to the child one at a time, quizzing them on the chords until they can get the answer correct 100% of the time, with a minimum of 2 weeks before introducing a new chord.

+You do 5 sessions a day, and each session is about 25 identifications.

+When the child has mastered all the chords, they can scale back the training sessions to maybe once per week — as long as they continue to do it perfectly.

 --